CamilaJaviera91/apache-beam-pipeline-first-approach/README.md

         - 10-15
         - 15-20

-    2. Recategorize the 'Chins' field to determine if it is above or below the average."
+    2. Recategorize the 'Chins' field to determine if it is above or below the average.

 ### ✅ Example Output: